jamesjarvis/jamesjarvis.io/content/posts/whatsupkent/index.md

 Overall, the project was a success.
 It managed to scrape (and continuously check for updates and re-scrape) thousands of lectures and seminars on campus, from all students, and all courses.
+It was hosted at [whatsupkent.com](https://whatsupkent.com), with the backend code hosted in [GitHub](https://github.com/jamesjarvis/WhatsUpKent).
 Unfortunately, I decided to close down the service before the uni got mad at me (also, I couldn't be bothered to pay the £5 a month hosting fees), but relaunching it would be as easy as pie if demand ever increases for a service like this.

 ## A few screenshots